ahandsel/kintone-for-hackathon/README.md

 Once you create your Kintone Subdomain, it is super simple to access it.

-Simple go to `YOUR_SUBDOMAIN.kintone.com` with `YOUR_SUBDOMAIN` swapped with your unique Kintone Subdomain.
+Simply go to `YOUR_SUBDOMAIN.kintone.com` with `YOUR_SUBDOMAIN` swapped with your unique Kintone Subdomain.

 ### 4. Create a Kintone Database App